nmeylan/RORganize/README.md

 ## Documentation

-Documentation is in progress, but you can find the basis [here](https://github.com/nmeylan/RORganize/wiki).
+Documentation is still in writing process, but you can find the basis [here](https://github.com/nmeylan/RORganize/wiki).

 ## About the development